Xelfie/covid-status/README.md

 # COVID-19 Status

-The app can be viewed on https://homsphere-code-test.vercel.app.
+This app has been deployed using Vercel and can be viewed on https://homsphere-code-test.vercel.app.

 ## Intro